About

 My background is in rhetoric and public address, but as a communication generalist, I’ve taught a variety of classes in communication on both the bachelor’s and master’s level, including qualitative and quantitative methods, communication technology and media, public speaking, and interpersonal communication.
 I’ve even taught a homiletics class for a Catholic seminary.
 I’ve taught rhetoric courses including Myth and Value Analysis, Social Movements, and the Rhetoric of Religion.

 Since joining the Georgia College faculty, I’ve taught Media Literacy (Introduction to Mass Media), Fundamentals of Public Speaking, Interpersonal Communication, Disaster Rhetoric, Communication Theory, Mass Communication Theory and Research, Rhetoric Capstone and Critical Analysis of the Media.
-In Fall 2024, I’m teaching Communication Theory and Mass Communication Theory and Research along with Media Literacy and Small Group Communication.
+In Fall 2024, I’m teaching Communication Theory, Mass Communication Theory and Research, Media Literacy, and Small Group Communication.

 So why call this site “A Communication Polymath in Training?”